Matt Underwood | Assistant Head Coach

 Kevin Chism | Offensive Line

-Kevin Chism will be in his seventh season as Harding’s offensive line coach and his ninth season with the program in 2018.
+Kevin Chism will be in his eighth season as Harding’s offensive line coach and his 10th season with the program in 2019.

-Harding’s offensive line has had 14 players receive All-Great American Conference honors in his six seasons as position coach, including two (Bryce Bray and Gavin De Los Santos) in the 2017 season.
+Harding’s offensive line has had 17 players receive All-Great American Conference honors in his seven seasons as position coach, including three (Bryce Bray, Keith Pledger and Heath Pledger) in the 2018 season.

-Chism’s offensive line has helped pave the way for Harding to place in the top five in rushing offense in NCAA Division II in each of his six seasons as a position coach.
-In 2016, Harding had the national's top rushing offense with 362.8 yards per game. the Bisons have led the GAC in rushing and in fewest sacks allowed in each of Chism's six seasons as offensive line coach.
+Chism’s offensive line has helped pave the way for Harding to place in the top five in rushing offense in NCAA Division II in each of his seven seasons as a position coach.
+In 2016, Harding had the nation's top rushing offense with 362.8 yards per game.
+In 2018, Harding was second at 341.1 yards per game.
+The Bisons have led the GAC in rushing in each of Chism's seven seasons as offensive line coach.

 A defensive end at Harding from 1998-2000, Chism recorded 54 tackles, including 13.0 tackles for loss and 6.5 sacks in a three-year career.